 Data Science.
-We are on the phase of digital transformation, the state of concentration are directed to startups, innovators, change-makers and digital natives.
-Data science are influence by the following factors: statistics, mathematics, pattern recognition, data mining, machine learning, artificial intelligence, neural networks, data visualization, hypothesis testing, data modeling, big data solution engineering, exploratory data analytics, and modeling and prescriptive analytics.
+We are in the phase of digital transformation, the state of concentration is directed to startups, innovators, change-makers and digital natives.
+Data science is influenced by the following factors: statistics, mathematics, pattern recognition, data mining, machine learning, artificial intelligence, neural networks, data visualization, hypothesis testing, data modeling, big data solution engineering, exploratory data analytics, and modeling and prescriptive analytics.

 The transformation framework usually staged as:

 Data – Info – Knowledge – Insights – Wisdom

 These innovators dig up old data (commonly called “data forensics) and convert it into data sets for comprehensive data problem solving among real generations (new entrepreneurs).